The 2025 application period is closed. Watch this space for news about our 2026 session.

 For every software developer or computational scientist who enjoys a fast, reliable, and up-to-date computer system, there’s a cluster engineer who maintains it.
 As an HPC Academy intern, you’ll learn the basics of cluster engineering and system installation under the guidance of our experts.
 This internship provides practical, real-world application of knowledge no HPC center—like LLNL—can live without.

 A cluster is a system of interconnected computers called nodes.
 They are connected through a high speed network and generally use the same hardware and operating system.
 Clusters enable computer scientists to run their code more quickly than on a single computer—the more nodes in the cluster, the higher the computing capacity.
 A cluster with thousands of processing nodes is a supercomputer, like the systems we operate at LLNL.
-We are home to some the world’s fastest supercomputers including Sierra.
+We are home to some the world’s fastest supercomputers including El Capitan.

 Supercomputer photo overlaid with the words "this is a supercomputer"